 We periodically enter into transactions in which we transfer financial assets such as loans or packaged mortgage-backed securities (MBS) to special purpose entities (SPEs) or trusts that issue securities to investors.
 We derecognized the assets when our contractual rights to the cash flows from the assets have expired, when we retain the rights to receive the cash flows but assume an obligation to pay those cash flows to a third party subject to certain pass-through requirements, or when we transfer our contractual rights to receive the cash flows and substantially all of the risks and rewards of the assets have been transferred.
 When we retain substantially all of the risks and rewards of the transferred assets, the transferred assets are not derecognized from our Consolidated Balance Sheets and are accounted for as secured financing transactions.
-When we neither retain nor transfer substantially all risks and rewards of ownership of the assets, we derecognize the assets if control over the transferred assets is relinquished.
+When we neither retain nor transfer substantially all risks and rewards of ownership of the assets, we derecognize the assets if control over the assets is relinquished.
 If we retain control over the transferred assets, we continue to recognize the transferred assets to the extent of our continuing involvement.
-Management's judgment is applied in determining whether we have transferred or retained substantially all risk and rewards of ownership of the transferred or retained substantially all risk and rewards of ownership of the transferred or retained substantially all risk and rewards of ownership of the transferred or retained substantially all risk and rewards of ownership of the transferred or retained substantially all risk and rewards of ownership of the transferred or retained substantially all risk and rewards of ownership of the transferred financial asset.
+Management's judgment is applied in determining whether we have transferred or retained substantially all risk and rewards of ownership of the transferred financial asset.